Image: Low-tech Magazine is now written and published on a 2006 ThinkPad X60s.

 Being an independent journalist – or an office worker if you wish – I always reasoned that I needed a decent computer and that I need to pay for quality.
 Between 2000 and 2017, I consumed three laptops that I bought new and which cost me around 5,000 euros in total – roughly 300 euros per year over the entire period.
 The average useful life of my three laptops was 5.7 years.

-In 2017, somewhere between getting my office and my website off-the-grid, I decided not to buy any more new laptops.
+In 2017, somewhere between getting my office, I decided not to buy any more new laptops.
 Instead, I switched to a 2006 second-hand machine that I purchased online for 50 euros and which does everything that I want and need.
 Including a new battery and a simple hardware upgrade, I invested less than 150 euros.

 If my 2006 laptop lasts as long as my other machines – if it runs for another 1.7 years – it will have cost me only 26 euros per year.
 That’s more than 10 times less than the cost of my previous laptops.
 In this article, I explain my motivations for not buying new laptops, and how you could do the same.

 Not buying new laptops saves a lot of money, but also a lot of resources and environmental destruction.
 According to the most recent life cycle analysis, it takes 3,010 to 4,340 megajoules of primary energy to make a laptop – this includes mining the materials, manufacturing the machine, and bringing it to market.
 1